Franciacorta

-The territory of Franciacorta, from Latin "francae curtes", which means "exempted from paying duties", is a section of the Province of Brescia in the Italian Region of Lombardy.
-Franciacorta is known for its wine production and includes world-famous producers such as Berlucchi, Bellavista and Ca' del Bosco.
+Franciacorta ([frantʃaˈkorta]) is a historical region in the Province of Brescia, Lombardy, Italy, with a population of around 158,249.
+It is known for its wine production and includes world-famous producers such as Berlucchi, Bellavista and Ca' del Bosco.

+The name Franciacorta appears for the first time in 1277.
+It derives from the Italian “corti franche,” which were medieval villages exempt from tax or levies.

-Geography
+Geography and climate

-Franciacorta extends from Mount Orphan in the southwest area to the shores of Lake Iseo in the north, and from the river Oglio in the western border to the city of Brescia in the eastern one.
+Franciacorta extends from Mount Orfano (height: 451 m) in the southwest area to the shores of Lake Iseo in the north, and from the river Oglio in the western border to the city of Brescia in the eastern one.
 The physical conformation characterised by rolling hills was shaped by glacial action.
 The soil, composed of glacial moraines consisting of gravel and sand over limestone, is ideal for the cultivation of grapes and winemaking.
 The weather is mild and constant due to its location in the southern foothills of the Alps and the tempering presence of large lakes.

-The Franciacorta territory extends on the surface of the following municipalities all located in the province of Brescia: Adro, Capriolo, Castegnato, Cazzago San Martino, Cellatica, Coccaglio, Cologne, Corte Franca, Erbusco, Gussago, Iseo, Monticelli Brusati, Ome, Paderno Franciacorta, Paratico, Passirano, Provaglio d'Iseo, Rodengo-Saiano and Rovato.
+The Franciacorta territory extends on the surface of the following municipalities all located in the province of Brescia: Adro, Capriolo, Cazzago San Martino, Cellatica, Coccaglio, Cologne, Corte Franca, Erbusco, Gussago, Iseo, Monticelli Brusati, Ome, Paderno Franciacorta, Paratico, Passirano, Provaglio d'Iseo, Rodengo-Saiano and Rovato.
 The area, mostly hilly and once strewn with woods, has recently been transformed by the planting of many vineyards.
 The local authorities are committed to safeguarding the landscape and conserving it both from the physical side and from the historical and cultural points of view.
 In fact, there are numerous architectural ancient testimonies such as monasteries, churches, abbeys, villas and castles of the Middle Ages.
 Rodengo is home to a Cluniac foundation, the Abbey of St. Nicholas, which has been inhabited by Olivetan monks since 1446.
 Other places of interest are the castle of Passirano and the Romanesque church of Provaglio d'Iseo.

-At the southern border of Franciacorta is located the Mount Orphan which reaches 451m of maximum altitude.

 History

 The area has been inhabited since Palaeolithic times with archaeological records left by Gauls— the Cenomani of Brixia (modern Brescia), Romans and Lombards.
-The name Franciacorta, attested in 1277, is thought to derive from curtes francae, the fortified courts of the Frankish empire established in the 8th century.
+The name Franciacorta, appears for the first time in 1277.
+It derives from the Italian “corti franche,” which were medieval villages exempt from tax or levies.

-The local circuit has hosted the World RX of Italy and the NASCAR Whelen Euro Series.
+The Franciacorta racetrack opened in 2006 and has hosted the World RX of Italy and the NASCAR Whelen Euro Series.